-One of the most-rewarding parts of the work I do as a licensed Thrive Programme Consultant® is helping clients overcome a severe phobia of vomiting known as emetophobia.
+One of the most-rewarding parts of the work I do as a licensed Thrive Programme Coach® is helping clients overcome a severe phobia of vomiting known as emetophobia.
 This debilitating fear can involve sufferers being afraid of vomiting themselves and/or others vomiting.

 The Cure Your Emetophobia and Thrive Programme® is such effective help for this fear that I am often contacted by female emetophobia sufferers who are desperate to overcome their phobia because: